crocs-muni/usable-cert-validation/_guides/gnutls_crl.md

         exit(EXIT_FAILURE);
     }

-    /* Tell curl to write each chunk of data (our CRL list during downloading) with this function callback */ curl_easy_setopt(handle, CURLOPT_WRITEFUNCTION, get_data);
+    /* Tell curl to write each chunk of data (our CRL list during downloading) with this function callback. */ curl_easy_setopt(handle, CURLOPT_WRITEFUNCTION, get_data);
-    /* Tell curl to write each chunk of data to the given location, in our case, to the variable in the memory */ curl_easy_setopt(handle, CURLOPT_WRITEDATA, &downloaded_crl_DER);
+    /* Tell curl to write each chunk of data to the given location, in our case, to the variable in the memory. */ curl_easy_setopt(handle, CURLOPT_WRITEDATA, &downloaded_crl_DER);

-    /* Each certificate can have more than one CRL distribution point entry */ /* This cycle will iterate through every distribution point, until GNUTLS_E_REQUESTED_DATA_NOT_AVAILABLE will be returned */ unsigned int revocation_reasons;
+    /* Each certificate can have more than one CRL distribution point entry. */ /* This cycle will iterate through every distribution point, until GNUTLS_E_REQUESTED_DATA_NOT_AVAILABLE will be returned. */ unsigned int revocation_reasons;
     int dist_points_index= 0;
     int ret;